 Apart from pickpockets, you can easily get scammed in Poland.

-There is a number of scams to watch out for like credit card scams where someone wakes you up early in the morning by calling you on your hotel room phone, claiming they’re the receptionist calling to verify your credit card information.
+There are many scams to watch out for like credit card scams where someone wakes you up early in the morning by calling you on your hotel room phone, claiming they’re the receptionist calling to verify your credit card information.

 Some might agree on one price and then charge you double once you arrive at your destination.